 3. Allow the strawberry (including the cap and stem) gently roll down into your palm.
 If you are ambidextrous, use your other hand for strawberry picking at the same time using the same procedure.

 4. Repeat step three until both palms are full of strawberries.

 5. Gently place your handfuls of picked strawberries into your chosen container.
 Don’t press the strawberries or heap them over five inches.

 6. Repeat the entire process until you have picked all the ripe berries on the plant you're picking from then move to the next plant.
 Working down the row and picking the plant clean of red berries, big and small, will allow you to accomplish your strawberry picking goals faster!

 Strawberries are on the ground so get down with them!
 The best picking happens when you are sitting, crouching or on your knees.

 Move the leaves around.
 Find those berries that are super ripe that no one else has bothered to look for.
 The riper the berry, the sweeter the flavor.

-If you find an overripe berry, pick it and throw it to the middle of the path.
+If you find an overripe berry, pick it and throw it to the middle of the path or out into the adjoining field.
 We can get rid of it easier and it won't deceive other pickers who are looking for the bestest tastiest berries!